-Phase 1b Study:
+Phase 1b:

-The results of a Phase 1b study of KIO-101 eye drops in adults with and without ocular surface inflammation were reported in Q4 2021.
+The results of a Phase 1b study of KIO-101 eye drops in adults with and without ocular surface inflammation were reported in the fourth quarter of 2021.

-The first part of this single center, randomized, double-masked study was to explore safety and tolerability of KIO-101 in a healthy population; and the second part was to investigate a potential efficacy signal in patients with ocular surface inflammation and hyperemia.
+The first part of this single center, randomized, double-masked study was to explore safety and tolerability of KIO-101 in a healthy population and the second part was to investigate a potential efficacy signal in patients with ocular surface inflammation and hyperemia.
 Part 1 (cohorts 1 through 3) consisted of healthy volunteers receiving dose escalating concentrations of KIO-101 as noted on the figure below.
 Specifically, healthy volunteers were repeatedly treated with ascending doses of KIO-101 (0.05%, 0.15%, 0.30%) and placebo eyedrops.
 Subjects receiving 0.05% and 0.15% eyedrops showed excellent tolerability.
 Both doses can be used for future studies in patients having an infection or inflammation on the ocular surface.
-No Severe Adverse Events (SAEs) or severe ocular Adverse Events (AEs) were reported in any patients.
+No Severe Adverse Events ("SAE"s) or severe ocular Adverse Events ("AE"s) were reported in any patients.
 In the 0.3% group, two patients withdrew for epistaxis and further dosing in the entire 0.3% group was stopped.
 No lab abnormalities in these two or any patients were observed and further toxicology studies are ongoing, including the 0.3% dose.

 In the second part (cohort 4) of this study, 21 patients diagnosed with ocular surface inflammation, a key driver of ocular surface disease including dry eye disease, were evaluated.
-These patients were treated BID for 12 days with 0.15% of KIO-101 (n=14) or vehicle (n=7).
-The key inclusion criteria were conjunctival hyperemia score >2 (on the Efron scale of 0-5) and an Ocular Surface Disease Index[©] (OSDI) score of > 22.
+These patients were treated twice daily (BID) for 12 days with 0.15% of KIO-101 (n=14) or vehicle (n=7).
+The key inclusion criteria were conjunctival hyperemia score >2 (on the Efron scale of 0-5) and an Ocular Surface Disease Index (OSDI) score of > 22.
 Primary endpoints included safety and tolerability.
-Secondary and exploratory endpoints included pharmacokinetics of KIO-101 as well as change from baseline in OSDI, conjunctival hyperemia, tear break up time (TBUT), corneal staining (fluorescein), conjunctival staining (lissamine green), ocular discomfort, lid edema, and lid erythema.
+Secondary and exploratory endpoints included pharmacokinetics of KIO-101 as well as change from baseline in OSDI, conjunctival hyperemia, tear break up time ("TBUT"), corneal staining (Fluorescein), and conjunctival staining (Lissamine Green), ocular discomfort, lid edema, lid erythema.